lucasz-janer/bluesky-0412/README.md

 - Version Control: GIt, Gighub, Bitbucket
 - APIs: RESTful APIs, GraphQL

-⭐ The success of your business depends on the people who work for you..
-If you need an experienced, hardworking and responsible developer, then you have found the right person.
-I am an Angular Expert with 6 years of experience in Web development.
 ## What I Can DO For You
 ✅ Full-Stack Development: From desigining user-friendly interfaces to building robust back-end services, I specialize in creating end to end solutions for web and mobile platforms